Waziup/smart-irrigation-waziapp/build-local/README.md

 Adding more devices
 ---

-You can add more devices for your tests.
+You can dynamically add more devices for your tests.
 To add a new capacitive device named `SOIL-AREA-3` with device's address `26011DAB`:

 	> cd intel-irris-waziapp-local
 	> cd build-local/scripts